huxlife/transactionAnalysis/Sunpump Contracts.md

 #### **2\. swapTokensForExactETH Function**

-**Description:** This function swaps an exact amount of tokens for as much ETH as possible.
+**Description:** This function swaps tokens for a exact amount of TRX.

 **Function Signature:**